Loveday (1458): Summoning the lords

 King Henry believed that an organised settlement, under his leadership, could be made between the opposing factions.
-He summoned a great council to Westminster, with the intent of eventually imposing his own arbitration award.
+Several great councils were called in late 1457, involving long and protracted negotiations between the parties.
+Henry eventually summoned a great council to Westminster, with the intent of eventually imposing his own arbitration award.
 The summons told how the King wished "to set apart such variances as be betwixt divers lords".
 This council was scheduled to meet in November 1457, but it received little interest from the nobility, only a few turning up.
 Among those who did were York and Salisbury, although the latter had been escorted—willingly or not is unknown—from Doncaster by Viscount Beaumont.
 The little that is known of this council stems from subsequent writs which simultaneously cancelled and reformed it.
 The council was rescheduled for 27 January 1458, and, this time, it appears to have been more positively received.
 Lords began arriving in London a few days before it was due to start.
 Each arrived with their retinues, which in the cases of the main protagonists involved substantial bodies of men.

 Henry tried to guarantee the safety of those attending, as he summoned levies from the counties for the defence of London and Westminster, which he then paraded through the City in a show of strength.
 On 26 January, York arrived with 400 armed followers; the Earl of Salisbury—still in London from the November council—had 500 men.
 Their attendance, if not their retinues, boded well for the King's plans.
 The Yorkists' bitter rivals soon followed.
 These included Henry, Duke of Exeter—who had aided the Percies in the feud with the Nevilles—and the new Duke of Somerset.
 Somerset had been involved in at least one attempt to assassinate Warwick the previous year.
-Described as "ducal hotheads" by the historian R. L. Storey, they arrived soon after York with another 800 men between them.
+Described as "ducal hotheads" by historian R. L. Storey, they arrived soon after York with another 800 men between them.
 A fortnight later, the new Earl of Northumberland, Henry Percy, and his brothers Thomas, Lord Egremont and Sir Ralph Percy arrived, accompanied by John, Lord Clifford.
 Together, they brought a small army of around 1,500 men.
 The Earl of Warwick arrived last, coming from Calais—where he was Captain—having been delayed crossing the Channel.
 He brought another 600 men, seasoned soldiers of the town's garrison, all dressed in red jackets with his cognizance, the white ragged staff.